 Between April 2020 and March 2021 Delta 8.7 will undergo a process to develop three “Policy Guides”, which will replace these Thematic Overviews.
 Where the Thematic Overviews aimed to provide policy actors with a simple way into recent evidence and thinking on a specific aspect of SDG Target 8.7 exploitation or responses to it, the Policy Guides have a slightly more ambitious goal: to provide a snapshot of “what works” to achieve Target 8.7.

-These Policy Guides will be published by the end of March 2021, each seeking to identify the mix of multilateral and national policies needed to accelerate progress towards SDG 8.7 in one of three broad policy domains:
+These Policy Guides will be published by the end of March 2021, each seeking to identify the mix of multilateral and national policies needed to accelerate progress towards Target 8.7 in one of three broad policy domains:

 - Justice – including criminal and civil justice, survivor engagement and support, including the role of the health sector;

 - Markets – including all aspects of economic, trade and financial policy, including supply chains and development policy;